 Other companies, such as Halliburton, PGS and Schlumberger provide in-kind support to students’ research projects by giving access to proprietary software and/or datasets.

-In short, this CDT model provides an important, new opportunity for a once-in-a-generation game-change in academic training and research in Oil & Gas.
+In short, this CDT model has provided an important, new opportunity for a once-in-a-generation game-change in academic training and research in the natural resources of oil and gas, and their place in the energy transition to net zero agenda.
 Never before has NERC invested so heavily in this area.
-The partnership is determined to ensure that the programme succeeds and looks forward to having a fruitful dialogue with industry that places the student experience at its heart and serves the best interests of the UK as we face the energy and environmental challenges that are with us now and which will grow in the future.
+The collaborative partnership between industry and academia produced successful and fruitful dialogue with industry that has placed the student experience at its heart and has strived to serve the best interests of the UK as we face the energy and environmental challenges that are with us now and which will grow in the future.